hatfieldlibrary/commons/README.md

 [![bitHound Code](https://www.bithound.io/github/hatfieldlibrary/commons/badges/code.svg)](https://www.bithound.io/github/hatfieldlibrary/commons)

 The Commons is designed for publishing information about digital projects and collections that are maintained within institutional repositories like DSpace, Contentdm, and Hydra or that exist independently as unique, standalone projects like Omeka exhibits and public websites created by members of a community.
-The goals of the project include deep integration with repository services through shared authentication and authorization and targeted search capability.
+The goals of the Commons project include deep integration with repository services through shared authentication and authorization and targeted search capability.

 The Commons relies on the [Tagger-2](https://github.com/hatfieldlibrary/tagger-2) public API for data.
 The Commons is loosely integrated with the [dspace-client project](https://github.com/hatfieldlibrary/dspace-angular-client) (a standalone DSpace client that works with a modified version of the DSpace 6 REST API servlet).
-[Passport](http://passportjs.org/) middleware authentication is available for CAS authentication.
+[Passport](http://passportjs.org/) middleware is available for CAS authentication.
 Other authentication services can be used by installing and configuring the required Passport authentication strategy.
 New authentication strategies will require updates to credentials.js (described below) and the auth-config module.
 [Redis](https://redis.io/) is used as the session store in production environments and is necessary for deployment.